Mauricio Lemos

-Paolo Mauricio Lemos Merladett (born 28 December 1995) is a Uruguayan professional footballer who plays as a centre-back for Vasco da Gama.
+Paolo Mauricio Lemos Merladett (born 28 December 1995) is a Uruguayan professional footballer who plays as a centre-back for Peñarol.

 Club career

 Defensor

 Born in Rivera, Lemos was a Defensor Sporting youth graduate.
 On 6 January 2014, aged 18, he was promoted to the main squad.

 Lemos made his professional debut on 11 May 2014, starting in a 2–1 home loss against Montevideo Wanderers.
 After appearing in only two matches during his debut campaign, he was more regularly used in his second; however, his appearances were limited due to an appendicitis and call-ups to the under-20 national team.

 Rubin Kazan

 On 3 July 2015, Lemos was loaned to Russian Premier League side FC Rubin Kazan, for one year.
 He made his debut for the club on 3 August, playing the full 90 minutes in a 1–0 away defeat to Spartak Moscow.

 After appearing in eight matches for the club (four in the league), Lemos was bought outright.